Type (designation): Japan

-After 1945, Japan's military changed to a numbering system based on the Japanese fiscal year which begins on April 1 in the same manner as the British fiscal year.
+After 1945, Japan's military changed to a numbering system based on the Japanese fiscal year, which begins on April 1 in the same manner as the British fiscal year.
 As an example, "Type 63" was the designation for equipment such as the Type 63 AT mine accepted in 1963.

-The kanji character shiki (式) is what the Japanese use to designate products in a series.
-The English language translation of shiki has been variously given as "model" or "type".
-Some manuals and texts have translated shiki as both "model" and "type" within the same publication, confusing the matter.
-World War II-era military dictionaries do not give shiki as the Japanese word for "model"—instead, the kanji character kata is given.
-In turn, kata (型 or 形) is translated as "form", "type", "pattern", "mark", or "model".
-The only Japanese language translation given for the English word "type" is shiki.

 People's Republic of China

 Chinese weapons and military vehicles are often, but not always, designated according to the Gregorian calendar, the one used by most nations.
 Two digits are used to designate the year.
 The two digits appear first, followed by the character shi, meaning "type".
 As examples, in 1956, the Type 56 assault rifle was put into production, and the Type 64 pistol was designed and approved in 1964.